(Pre-)fab partying in Kottbusser Tor's hidden bars

 Opening times: Thurs-Sat, 11pm-6am

 Finding it: You know the score.
-Look for a door covered in stickers (there's a sign beside it for 'Schatz EV Schulaufgabenzirkel') and take the scary-looking graffitied stairs (above right) up to the second floor.
+Look for the door covered in stickers (there's a sign beside it for 'Schatz EV Schulaufgabenzirkel') and take the scary-looking graffitied stairs (above right) up to the second floor.

 The newest addition to the bars overlooking the railway tracks is also something of mould-breaker - a stylishly designed cocktail lounge that eschews grunge for glam.